TULiberalArts/Creative-Writing/pages/student-life.md

 Bryn Mawr can be easily reached via public transportation by taking the Paoli/Thorndale line to the Bryn Mawr station.

 - [Villanova Literary Festival](https://www1.villanova.edu/villanova/artsci/english/newsandevents/literaryfestival.html) This festival happens every Spring semester.
 Villanova can be easily reached via public transportation by taking the Paoli/Thorndale line to the Villanova station.

+- Blue Stoop: A new community-driven literary arts center, Blue Stoop sponsor readings at the Penn Book Center and other venues.